MarcelKueck/murph-concept/project-knowledge-base.md

 We have successfully completed all Week 3 tasks.

-**MILESTONE 4: Core Functionality Implementation Progress ✅**
+**MILESTONE 4: Core Functionality Implementation Complete ✅**

-We have successfully completed all Week 4 tasks:
+We have successfully completed all Week 4 tasks, as verified in the review meeting on 2025-03-31:

 1. Task 4.1: Patient Experience Implementation (Frontend Development Agent) ✅
    - Completed on 2025-03-26
+   - Full patient dashboard with statistics and quick actions
+   - Complete consultation creation workflow
+   - Document management with upload functionality
+   - Patient profile management

 2. Task 4.2: Medical Student Experience Implementation (Frontend Development Agent) ✅
    - Completed on 2025-03-29